LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 ### 🔍 Overall Design and Error Analysis Strategy

 This UI performs detailed **prediction evaluation** of a surrogate physical model (ROM-PINN or others) against CFD or experimental data.
-The evaluation consists of two complementary components:
+If you entered working conditions in the dataset `EXP.csv`, the following error analysis will be automatically carried out.The evaluation consists of two complementary components:

 ---